code-kern-ai/refinery-template-functions/classification/README.md

 In addition to custom labeling functions, you can also easily implement active learners and zero-shot models on your classification tasks.
 This way, you can also express heuristics without knowing the exact inner mechanics of some labeling distribution.

 ## Further ideas?
-If you want to add some own labeling function templates, please let us know.
-We're happy to add them here!
+If you want us to add your labeling function templates, please let us know.
+We're always happy to add them here!